Phantasy Star (video game): Retrospective reviews

+'s graphics dated with one reviewer saying the game was very unbalanced from the beginning as it starts out very difficult.
+One reviewer commented that the game had been re-released too many times and it should have been remade or have some extras to justify a re-release.

 Phantasy Star was reviewed again for its re-releases.
 Most critics continued to hold the graphics in high regard.
 GameSpot and G-Force wrote that the graphics pushed the Master System to its limits, and helped set the game apart in its time.
 RPGFan and Nintendo Life called the 3D dungeons "revolutionary".
 Nintendo Life felt that the graphics did show their age, but noted that it "looks much better than an 8-bit RPG has any right to and it easily surpasses any NES effort of the era".
 1UP.com and IGN agreed, writing that it outclassed both the original Final Fantasy and Dragon Quest.
 Some critics commented that the game felt too standard compared to modern RPGs.
 Some also felt it was more difficult and dull than modern offerings due to heavier grinding.
 The Game Boy Advance version was commended for being a good emulation but criticized for poor sound and missed opportunities for enhancements.
 Nintendo World Report praised the Switch release for adding FM sound and enhancements to make for a more streamlined experience.